functionless/eventual-website/docs/learn/1-what-is-eventual.md

 ### API

-For example, you can declare a route on a Service's REST API with the [`api`](../reference/api.md) primitive:
+For example, you can register a route on your Service's REST API with the [`api`](../reference/api.md) primitive:

 ```ts
 api.post("/invoice", async (request) => {